Poppleton Community Railway Nursery is the UK’s last surviving nursery railway.

-Poppleton Community Railway Nursery has a partnership with health agencies in the York area, which has long found horticultural skills training to be therapeutic for adults recovering from mental health crises.
-For these volunteers the benefits of working at the nursery include improvements in confidence and self-esteem, social development through working alongside a range of different people and the opportunity to make new friends and build new relationships.
-It also helps them to learn about aspects of growing plants, simple DIY skills and could help to enahance their future career prospects.
+The nursery has a partnership with health agencies in the York area which have long found horticulture to be therapeutic for adults recovering from mental health issues.
+For these volunteers the benefits of working at the nursery include improvements in confidence and self-esteem, through working alongside different people, and the opportunity to make new friends and build new relationships.
+It also helps people to learn about aspects of growing plants plus some simple DIY skills.
+These experiences all contribute to enhancing future career prospects.

 Full details about the nursery, including its unusual history and railway links, can be found on this website.

 The nursery is open for sales on Mondays, Wednesday & Fridays from 10am - 3pm